Thiruvananthapuram railway division

 Thiruvananthapuram Railway Division (TVC) is one of the six administrative divisions in Southern Railway zone of the Indian Railways.
 It has its headquarters at Thiruvananthapuram.
-It was formed on 2 October 1979, which serves the eight districts of southern part of Kerala, Kanyakumari district.
+It was formed on 2 October 1979, which serves the eight districts of southern part of Kerala, Kanyakumari district and part of Tirunelveli district.
 With 104 stations in its territorial jurisdiction, it is the fourth largest out of six divisions in Southern Railway.

+History

+In the 1978–79 Railway Budget, Minister of Railways Madhu Dandavate proposed the creation of a new division of Southern Railway headquartered at Trivandrum (now Thiruvananthapuram).

+Formation and Jurisdictional Deliberations Following the initial announcement in the 1978–79 Railway Budget to establish a new Southern Railway division headquartered at Trivandrum (now Thiruvananthapuram), the proposal encountered widespread opposition from regional stakeholders in North Malabar, Cochin, and Olavakkot (Palghat) over territorial division.
+Protests primarily focused on the proposed inclusion of the Mangalore–Ernakulam section in the new division.
+Excluding the Mangalore–Ernakulam line significantly reduced the proposed division's total route kilometrage, rendering it commercially non-viable.
+To resolve this, the Railway Board proposed a transitional step to create a limited "Transportation Division" covering only the broad-gauge Shoranur–Trivandrum–Kanyakumari–Tirunelveli route.
+This limited division was intended to expand into a full-fledged administrative division as additional broad-gauge trackage became available.Because the interim Transportation Division proposal also failed to gain broad consensus, the Ministry of Railways requested the Chief Minister of Kerala to mediate among local political factions and regional interests to determine a viable and mutually acceptable jurisdictional compromise.

 It is the southernmost railway division of India and manages 625 km of route track and 108 railway stations in the states of Kerala and Tamil Nadu.
-The major stations of the division are Thiruvananthapuram Central, Ernakulam Junction, Kollam Junction, Thrissur, Alappuzha, Kottayam, Ernakulam Town, Chengannur, Kayamkulam, Aluva, Nagercoil Junction, Kanniyakumari, Changanasseri, Tiruvalla, Kochuveli, Varkala, Mavelikara, Angamaly and Karunagappally.
+The major stations of the division are Thiruvananthapuram Central, Ernakulam Junction, Kollam Junction, Thrissur, Alappuzha, Kottayam, Ernakulam Town, Chengannur, Kayamkulam, Aluva, Nagercoil Junction, Kanniyakumari, Tiruvalla, Kochuveli and Varkala.